gustavagneman/starter-academic/content/authors/admin/_index.md

 #  icon_pack: fab
 #  link: https://github.com/gcushen
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
- - icon: cv
-   icon_pack: ai
-   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "gustavagneman@gmail.com"